 Road construction during minor works and more significant road upgrades alters the road configuration and usually the road footprint.
 They also have potential for an operational noise impact after completion of the works.

-Roads and Maritime’s approach to managing noise impacts during road construction is detailed in the following guideline:
+Transport's approach to managing noise impacts during road construction is detailed in the following guideline: